Cognex-ID/phonegap-manateeworks-v3/README.md

 *For more info, visit our website at [www.manateeworks.com/phonegap-plugin](https://manateeworks.com/phonegap-plugin)*

-1. Install using CLI interface (Phonegap 3.0 and above).
+1. Install using CLI interface (Phonegap >6.0 and above).

-*First make sure you have the latsst software required to run phonegap apps.
+    *First make sure you have the latest software required to run phoneGap apps.
 This means nodejs and git should be on your system.
-For more info about that visit: http://docs.phonegap.com/getting-started/1-install-phonegap/cli/*
+For more info about that, visit: http://docs.phonegap.com/getting-started/1-install-phonegap/cli/*

  - Install PhoneGap: